Incorporation process

 Limited liability company (Sociedad Limitada)

 Company name clearance.
-Setting up a bank account.
+Tax ID.
 Incorporation deed and bylaws.
 Notarization and registration of the notarial deed in the Commercial Registry.

 Joint-stock company (Sociedad Anónima)

 Company name clearance.
-Setting up a bank account.
+Tax ID.
 Incorporation deed and bylaws.
 Notarization and registration of the notarial deed in the Commercial Registry.

 Sweden

-Subscription for shares and payment of share capital, signing of memorandum of association, registration of memorandum of association with the SCRO.
-An alternative to formation of a subsidiary would be to buy a so called shelf company.
-Such company can be bought from a third party provider.
+Subscription for shares and payment of share capital, signing of memorandum of association and registration of memorandum of association with the SCRO.
+An alternative to formation of a subsidiary would be to buy a so-called shelf company.
+Such company can be bought from a 3rd-party provider

-Written or oral HB agreement to jointly carry on business activities and then incorporated by registration with the Swedish Companies Registration Office (Sw.
-Bolagsverket, SCRO).
+Written or oral HB agreement to jointly carry on business activities and then incorporated by registration with the Swedish Companies Registration Office (Bolagsverket or SCRO).

-Written or oral partnership agreement to jointly carry on business activities and then incorporated by registration with the Swedish Companies Registration Office (Sw.
-Bolagsverket, SCRO).
+Written or oral partnership agreement to jointly carry on business activities and then incorporated by registration with the Swedish Companies Registration Office (Bolagsverket or SCRO).

-- A person resident in Sweden to receive service of process on behalf of a branch.
-When a branch has been registered with the Swedish Companies Registration Office (Sw.
-Bolagsverket) (SCRO), it receives a Swedish registration number.
+• a person resident in Sweden to receive service of process on behalf of a branch.
+When a branch has been registered with the Swedish Companies Registration Office (Bolagsverket or SCRO), it receives a Swedish registration number.

 Switzerland